 Aroma: 6.0 – You get that faint smell of the rum, and almost nothing else at least in terms of burn/warning.
 It doesn’t smell delicious though.

-Manliness: 3.0 – Bacardi has always been the party drink and represented by yacht parties and tiki bars.
+Honesty: 3.0 – Bacardi has always been the party drink and represented by yacht parties and tiki bars.
 It’s an image that fits with them because it’s not a great ad to show drunk white chicks.
-Bacardi really doesn’t have any manliness despite that guy who sponsored it a few years back.
+Bacardi really doesn’t have any selling points despite that guy who sponsored it a few years back (and the 151).

 Rum and Coke: 5.0 – I do have a fond memory of sneaking one of these in a coke bottle while watching my grandparents dogs while they went on vacation, but its average.